kelvinleong/kelvinleong.github.io/_posts/2015-08-28-java-comparable.markdown

 #### [Java] Sort a List
 ----

-In a project, I have to retrieved amounts of data with the following table structure.
+In the recent work, I have to retrieved a list of data with the following data structure.

 ```java
   class Entity{